So you want to build your own AR-15 upper receiver?

 - Ballistic Advantage Barrel ($150-$250): Recently bought by Aero and is now getting more and more popular.
 I like how they had exactly what I was looking for…a 16″ light-weight profile mid-length gas chambered in .223 Wylde.
 I chose the specs to get a lighter rifle (.625 diameter) that shot softly (mid-length) and had more inherent accuracy (.223 Wylde chambering).
 The added perks of it being a “Hanson” profile that reduced barrel whip + an included gas block were just frosting on the cake.
 In-depth review here (coming soon).

 - Superlative Arms Adjustable Gas Block ($99): A newcomer who can barely keep their gas blocks in stock.
-I went with a clamp-on model for the .625 barrel for a tighter fit.
+I picked the clamp-on model for the .625 barrel for a tighter fit.
 I like them versus my previous gold standard of the Seekins ($60) because you don’t need to take off your handguard to adjust the gas and they have a bleed-off system that shoots the extra gas forward instead of all around (and onto my hands sometimes).
 See their in-depth review here (coming soon).

 - BCM Gunfighter Charging Handle ($50): Goes on every serious AR-15 I have since you can feel the difference when you rack it, especially when you do it one-handed.
 I like the Medium size for extra grip but it’s not so large that it snags stuff.